Kubernetes Installation Guide

 • Management Console: Primary interface for Authlete platform configuration

-• IDP Server: OIDC compliant identity provider for user authentication and management To install optional components:
+• IdP Server: OIDC compliant identity provider for user authentication and management To install optional components:

 helm upgrade authlete-platform . -f secret-values.yaml -n authlete